 Modern businesses have a wealth of data, from financial information to customer demographics, most of which they wish to keep private.
-Data encryption allows them, and you, to secure data privacy while keeping it accessible to legitimate users, but it’s not infallible.
+Data encryption allows them, and you, to protect data privacy while keeping it accessible to legitimate users, but it’s not infallible.
 Knowing how data encryption works and what your options are can help you minimize your risks and protect one of your most valuable resources.

 In this article: